 Option C: Forced Factory Reset

-- If your TV has the Android™ 6.0 (Marshmallow) or Android 7.0 (Nougat) operating system, a forced factory reset resolves issues such as App errors, TV restarts by itself, or not responding to remote control commands.
+- IMPORTANT: If your TV has Android™ 6.0 Marshmallow or Android 7.0 Nougat, a forced factory reset resolves issues such as App errors, TV restarts by itself, or not responding to remote control commands.

 - A forced factory reset can only be done if the TV has been upgraded to the Android 6 OS.